Millard Fillmore: 13th President: Fighter for Freedom

 Millard Fillmore was born January 7, 1800 in what was called the Finger Lakes Country of New York.
 He was the son of a poor New York farmer and grew up working on a farm; clearing land and raising crops.
 When he was fifteen years old, he was sent to a cloth dresser to work as his apprentice.
 The man he worked for treated him very poorly, in order to escape working for him, he borrowed $30 to buy his freedom.
 He then had to hike over a hundred miles to get back to his log cabin.

 When he was 18, he attended his first school.
 His teacher was a redheaded woman named Abigail Powers, whom he adored.
 Seven years later, they married.
 At 23, he was admitted to the bar and started working as a law clerk.
 He eventually went on to become a lawyer, where he moved his practice to Buffalo.
 He was elected to the New York State Assembly, due to his good relationship with a Whig politician named Thurlow Weed.
 He then became a Congressman and served eight years as a member of the House of Representatives.

 In 1848, the Whig party elected him as Vice President.
 He was present in the Senate for many of the debates on the Compromise of 1850.
 Although Fillmore never publicly vocalized his opinion on the compromise while Vice-President, he had confided with someone that if there ever were a tie vote on the bill, he would vote in favor of it, despite President Taylor's opposition to it.

-Unexpectedly, President Taylor died from sunstroke, leaving the presidency to Millard who was acting Vice-President at the time, making him the 13th President of the United States and he only served one term.
-This also marked him as the last President to not be affiliated with either the Democratic or Republican parties, and also the last president who was part of the Whig party.
+Unexpectedly, President Taylor died from sunstroke, leaving the presidency to Millard who was acting Vice-President at the time.
+He became the 13th President of the United States and the last President who was not affiliated with either the Democratic or Republican parties, since he was part of the Whig party.

 Fillmore and Donelson 1856